mero-718/mero-718/README.md

-# 👋 Hi, I asprie to be an excellent AI Engineer on a global level
+# 👋 Hi, I aspire to be an excellent AI Engineer on a global level
 ### 🚀 Senior Python Developer | 🤖 AI Engineer | ☁️ Cloud Enthusiast

 ---